 Yet, given the Trump administration’s calls for more deportations, there is concern that filing taxes may have unintended consequences.
 Just as fewer immigrants appear to be accessing public benefits for which they are eligible, fewer may be comfortable sharing personal information—such as their name and address—with the government on a tax form.

 The IRS is barred from sharing personal information contained in tax returns with the Department of Homeland Security for immigration enforcement purposes.
 The IRS maintains that this firewall is important to increase tax compliance.
-But given the rhetoric coming from the White House and recent reports of ICE implementing tactics that were not used in previous administrations, the immigrant community fears paying taxes can result in deportation.
+But given the rhetoric coming from the White House and recent reports of Immigration and Customs Enforcement implementing tactics that were not used in previous administrations, the immigrant community fears paying taxes can result in deportation.

 This year, immigrants have less reason to believe that a legalization program will be passed by Congress.
 According to one tax preparer in San Francisco, “many of our clients are telling us that in past years they felt more hope and more of an ability to have a pathway to citizenship and lately there’s a lot less hope.”